presentco/PresentCardScroller/README.md

     cardScroller.configure(with: models)
 ```

-To be notified of selected cards implement the delegate
+To be notified of selected cards implement the delegate:

 ```swift
     cardScroller.delegate = self